csc/com.servicemesh.agility.adapters.core.azure/README.md

-# com.servicemesh.agility.adapters.core.azure
+# Core Azure

-The com.servicemesh.agility.adapters.core.azure bundle is provided to aid in the development of a CSC Agility Platform&trade; adapter for Microsoft Azure&trade;.
+The Core Azure bundle is provided to aid in the development of a CSC Agility Platform&trade; adapter for Microsoft Azure&trade;.
 This bundle provides communications and utility functions for interacting with Microsoft Azure.

-## core.azure Usage
+## Core Azure Usage
 The primary interfaces in core.azure for communications are:
 * com.servicemesh.agility.adapters.core.azure.AzureConnection
 * com.servicemesh.agility.adapters.core.azure.AzureEndpoint